sfigg/commercialization-public/manufacture/desktop/deploy-windows-with-a-script-sxs.md

     When prompted by the script:

+    1. Choose whether or not to configure the recovery partition.
+        - **Y**: Configures the Windows recovery partition.
+        - **N**: Does not configure the recovery partition.
+The recovery partition can be configured later.
+Choose this option if you're going to be capturing and deploying your image as an FFU.
-    1. Press Y to format the drive.
+    2. Press Y to format the drive.
-    2. Press Y to select [Compact OS](compact-os.md), or N to select a non-compacted OS:
+    3. Press Y to select [Compact OS](compact-os.md), or N to select a non-compacted OS:
         -   **Y**: Applies the image using Compact OS.
 This is best for devices with solid-state drives and drives with limited free space.
         -   **N**: Applies the image as a fully-uncompressed image.
 This is best for high-performance devices or devices that use traditional hard drives with rotational media.
-    3. Press N to indicate the image does not include extended attributes (EA).
+    4. Press N to indicate the image does not include extended attributes (EA).

     The scripts apply the image to the drive, and then finishes.